If public contact information for a student group is not listed below, please email Student Affairs.

 The Light Opera Company has brought music and entertainment to the Penn community for over thirty years!
 Every spring, we perform a comedy musical that brings the arts (and laughs!) to our campus.
 Light Opera provides an opportunity for students to showcase their musical and dramatic talents, and it serves as a welcome relief from the rigor of academic pursuits.

-Law Students for a Democratic Society (LSDS) is a group of students at Penn Law that seeks to advance a program of critical inquiry and political dissent centered around questions of law and political economy in the face of the legal system’s entrenchment of racism, economic exploitation, and militarism.
-LSDS strives to cultivate humanistic, politically conscious, radical lawyering at Penn Law through the development of a legal and intellectual framework that supplants questions of economic efficiency with nuanced analysis of power, justice, and opportunity.
+Law Students for a Democratic Society (LSDS) is a group of students at Penn Law that advances a program of critical inquiry and political dissent in response to the entrenchment of racism, economic exploitation, and other anti-democratic elements of the American legal system.
+We cultivate politically conscious lawyering through a legal and intellectual framework that supplants obsession with economic efficiency with nuanced analysis of power, justice, and opportunity.
 We are Penn’s affiliate of the Law and Political Economy Project.